KittyMac/Transom/README.md

 # Transom
-SPM build tool for generating Swift code from XML Schema
+SPM build tool for translating Swift to Kotlin.